ossf/wg-supply-chain-integrity/README.md

 The [Focus](#focus) section below describes what is in and out of scope, and [Governance](#governance) section describes how our operations are consistent with OSSF policies with links to more detailed documents.

+To get caught up on what this group has been up to, check out this [recap](https://openssf.org/blog/2021/01/27/digital-identity-attestation-roundup/).

 ## Objective

 Our objective is to enable open source maintainers, contributors and end-users to understand and make decisions on the provenance of the code they maintain, produce and use.